SCRT-HQ/VaporShell/docs/glossary/Add-VSLambdaFunctionVpcConfig.md

----
-layout: glossary
-title: Add-VSLambdaFunctionVpcConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSLambdaFunctionVpcConfig

 ## SYNOPSIS
-Adds an AWS::Lambda::Function.VpcConfig resource property to the template
+Adds an AWS::Lambda::Function.VpcConfig resource property to the template.
+The VPC security groups and subnets that are attached to a Lambda function.

 ## SYNTAX